Concerted parking space management as a building block for sustainable campus mobility at TU Dresden (KONZERT)

 Initial situation

-As the largest employer in the state capital of Dresden with around 8,300 employees and around 29,000 students (August 2024), the TUD Dresden University of Technology is a major traffic-generating institution.
-Members of the university teach, study and research at various locations and visit them for work or training purposes, among other things.
-Accessibility and transport links to the university locations and in particular the main campus in Dresden's Südvorstadt district are therefore of particular importance.
+As the largest employer in the state capital of Dresden with around 8,300 employees and around 29,000 students (as of 08/2024), the TUD Dresden University of Technology is a major traffic-generating institution.
+University members teach, study and conduct research at various locations and visit them for work or training purposes, among other things.
+The accessibility and transportation of the university locations and in particular the main campus in Dresden's Südvorstadt district are therefore of particular importance.
 University members (employees and students) have individual mobility requirements due to different distances and connection qualities at their place of residence as well as their personal and family framework conditions.
 These mobility needs are to be supported and managed by the Dresden University of Technology (TUD) itself and by the stakeholders responsible for owning the land as part of a sustainable organization of transport processes.

 Project structure and content